Portland hosts more than 20 film festivals every year. Here’s an overview of some of the city’s top cinematic events.

 Portland Women’s Film Festival (POWfest)

 The Portland Oregon Women’s Film Festival focuses on the art and cinematic contribution of women filmmakers from around the world.
-Spanning four days, the roster of events comprise an exhibition of films made by women, moderated filmmaker panels and filmmaker workshops.
+Spanning four days, the roster of events comprises an exhibition of films made by women, moderated filmmaker panels and filmmaker workshops.

 Filmed by Bike